-Calls for service on the police (also known as incidents) are reported by the public (999/111) or other emergency services or are observed by the police.
-The police assess each call for service and make a decision on the threat, risk and harm posed by the situation, which informs the deployment of resources to deal with the incident.
-This determines the response grade and the length of time police are expected to attend the incident, i.e. an emergency response should be within 15 minutes.
-The recording of data is governed by the National Standard for Incident Recording (NSIR).42 This data includes calls regarding crime-related incidents and non-crime-related incidents, including ASB, public safety and welfare (e.g. domestic incidents, mental ill health, vulnerable persons and missing persons), and road traffic incidents, together with police administration activities and qualifiers (e.g. calls made with good intent by the public, but no was perpetrator present when the police arrived).
+A call for service on the police (also known as incidents) are reported by the public (999/111), other emergency services, or observed by the police.
+The police assess each call for service and a decision on the threat, risk and harm posed by the situation, which informs the deployment of resources to deal with the incident.
+This determines the response grade, and the length of time police are expected to attend the incident, i.e., an emergency response should be within 15 minutes.
+The recording of data is governed by the National Standard for Incident Recording (NSIR)42.
+These data include calls regarding crime related incidents, and non-crime related incidents including anti-social behaviour (ASB), public safety and welfare (e.g., domestic incidents, mental ill health, vulnerable persons, missing persons etc.) and road traffic incidents, together with police administration and qualifiers (e.g., calls made with good intent by the public, however no perpetrator present when police arrive).
 Individual types of incidents can be identified by a series of closing codes and qualifiers.
 See NSIR guidance for more details.
-These systems also contain a range of semi-structured/unstructured data, which are focused on the details of the initial call for service, how the incident was responded to and the ongoing operational activities by the police and partner agencies.
+These systems also contain a range of semi-structured / unstructured data, which are focused on details of the initial call for service, how the incident was responded to, and ongoing operational activities by the police and partner agencies.

-Variable Description Туре Notes Incident reference number Unique identifier for each incident Date reported Date incident was reported to police Date Date and time when the incident was logged Incident type Broad grouping of incident type String (code) These are usually individual crime types: ASB, public safety and welfare, transport, internal administration or qualifiers.
-Opening codes Codes which determine different types of incidents (at the point of the incident being logged) String (code) These codes are aligned to the groups identified in the NSIR (see link above), such as domestic disputes or mental ill health.
+Variable Description Туре Notes Incident Reference Number Unique identifier for each incident Date Reported Date Crime reported to police Date Date and time when incident was logged Incident Type Broad grouping of incident type String (code) These are usually individual crime types, ASB (anti-social behaviour), PSW (public safety and welfare), Transport, or internal administration or qualifiers Opening codes Codes which determine different types of incidents (at point of incident being logged) String (code) Aligned to the groups identified in the NSIR (see link above) for example domestic dispute, mental ill health etc.